Swan model visitor#

 # which stops the traversal.

-This section describes all the methods of the SwanVisitor
+This section describes the methods of the SwanVisitor

 .